MCNY X PROJECT KID

-Get crafty and creative this summer with NYC-inspired art projects you can do at home!
+Get crafty and creative with NYC-inspired art projects you can do at home!

-Join the Museum of the City of New York and PROJECT K!D for virtual art-making sessions.
-In each weekly video, Amanda Kingloff, artist and founder of PROJECT K!D, will show you how to create a New York City-themed craft project using everyday materials.
+Join the Museum of the City of New York and PROJECT KID for virtual art-making sessions.
+In each video, Amanda Kingloff, artist and founder of PROJECT KID, shows you how to create a New York City-themed craft project using everyday materials.

-Each session will also include fun facts on NYC history using images from the Museum’s collections and award-winning exhibitions.
+Each session also includes fun facts on NYC history using images from the Museum’s collections and award-winning exhibitions.

 Craft projects are geared toward families and kids ages 7 and up.
 Younger children may require adult supervision, and all families are encouraged to craft together.

-JULY 15: Frozen Treats, City Streets: Get a virtual taste of ice cream’s history in New York City, and learn how to craft make-believe frozen treats using upcycled materials and paper
+Frozen Treats, City Streets: Get a virtual taste of ice cream’s history in New York City and learn how to craft make-believe frozen treats using upcycled materials and paper

-Animal Friends: Hear about animals who played a role in shaping NYC and craft animal puppets from homemade materials
+Animal Friends: Hear about animals who played a role in shaping NYC and craft an animal Tic-Tac-Toe game from homemade materials